Jithell/secure-authentication-system/README.txt

 This project's purpose is to demonstrate secure coding principles in practice via a locally hosted SQLite database.
 The program gives users the ability to create, delete and view any information that they have entered into the database after authentication with a username and password system.
-This was developed as a project to learn more about cyber-security principles and apply my current knowledge in a practical environment similar to real-world systems, allowing me to explore common security practises such as password hashing and encryption
+This was developed as a project to learn more about cyber security principles and apply my current knowledge in a practical environment similar to real-world systems, allowing me to explore common security practices such as password hashing and encryption

 Sensitive user data is encrypted before being written into the database, and all user passwords are hashed with a per-user salt before being written to the database, ensuring plaintext is never used for any sensitive